 The original AP Diving Buddy Self-Sealing Delayed Surface Marker Buoy Closed (SMBC - SMB Closed).
 Much copied but never bettered.

-A high visibility signaling device and more.
+A high visibility signalling device and more.
 There's no doubt that safety should be a top priority for anyone hitting the water.
-This Buddy Self-Sealing Surface Marker Buoy Closed (SMBC) with unique internal valve helps to get you noticed.
+This Buddy Self-Sealing Surface Marker Buoy Closed (SMBC) with a unique internal valve helps to get you noticed.

-A real gem of a product, the 1.4 metre x 20 cm wide orange sausage shaped SMBC was developed in the early 1990s and quickly became a standard part of most divers' kit.
+A real gem of a product, the 1.4 metre long by 20 cm wide orange sausage shaped SMBC was developed in the early 1990s and quickly became a standard part of most divers' kit.

 The Buddy SMBC is simply inflated by purging a regulator or air gun in the open end.
 The really clever bit is in the mouth, where a unique self-sealing baffle – or duckbill valve – is forced shut forming an airtight seal on inflation and preventing the buoy from accidentally deflating on the surface.